v2south/BinBayes/README.md

 The R function BinBayes.R requires four input variables as follows:

 * <strong> m_data </strong> is a matrix or data frame containing the data from your study.
 This data frame should have four columns.
 The first column contains the subject identifier; the second column contains the item identifier; the third column contains the identifier for experimental condition; the fourth column holds a binary valued accuracy response.
-These columns should be labelled as *subj*, *itemID*, *cond*, *Acc* respectively.
+These columns should be listed in the order of *subject*, *item number*, *condition*, *accuracy* respectively.

 * <strong>link</strong> is a string that specifies the link function as ”Logit” or ”Probit”.
 * <strong> model </strong>  is a string taking five possible values as follows: